 Lymphedema and Britta have been acquainted since she was in her early teens and noticed swelling in her left foot.
 It wasn’t until she was in her twenties, however, working as an actress in New York City, that she realized that LE might be a lifelong companion.
 It was there, on a hot day in the city, that she experienced the full onset of primary lymphedema in her lower limbs.

 In the two decades since that time, Britta has lived a determined life.
 Instead of allowing LE to limit her challenges, she has resolved to challenge her limits.
-Living with her unwelcome companion, she has maintained a vigorous career in government and politics, skied Mount Tremblant, completed the 10k Chesapeake Bay Bridge Run, explored Alaska and climbed the Great Wall of China.
+Living with her unwelcome companion, she has maintained a vigorous career, skied Mount Tremblant, completed the 10k Chesapeake Bay Bridge Run, and climbed the Great Wall of China.

 Empowering others who suffer from lymphedema is Britta’s passion.
 In 2014, the Lymphatic Education and Research Network, also known as LE&RN, chose Britta for its Outstanding Advocacy Award on behalf of the LE community.

 About Getting Lymphedema

 My brother, mother and I set out on the sizzling summer morning of August 9, 1998 for a jog across the Brooklyn Bridge.
 Mom had always wanted to do that.
 She was visiting from Maryland that weekend.
 I remember the date, because we were anxiously awaiting the arrival of my nephew who came into the world later that afternoon.

 Despite the warm weather, we stopped in at our local gym for a quick sauna afterwards.
 Then it was back home for a hot shower before heading into the city to show Mom some of the sites.